 Questions you might want to ask include the hours they plan on working and on what days of the week.
 A contractor who only works from noon to 3pm on two days per week will take much longer to get the job done.
 Conversely, you may not be willing to appoint a contractor who appears at 6am every day!

 Ask for estimated start and completion dates and find out how they tackle bad weather.
 What sorts of weather are they able to work in and what brings everything to a standstill?

 And when the project is finished, what will be left for you to do?
 Ask the roofing contractor whether they will be taking all debris and rubbish away or whether you will be left with the task of clearing your garden of unwanted materials.

-Even if you are satisfied that the roofing contractor will do a good job, it’s important to find out whether you are protected once all is complete.
+It’s important to find out whether you are protected once the job is complete.